debops/debops/docs/getting-started.rst

     [debops_service_lvm]
     hostname

-If you use separate host groups, better idea might be to create a parent group and add your own host groups to it::
+If you use separate host groups, a better idea might be to create a parent group and add your own host groups to it::

     [servers]